- Notice of Violation (NOV)

 - Executive Director's Preliminary Report and Petition

-Enforcement is the process in which the TCEQ responds to serious or continuing environmental violations by requiring corrective actions to be taken and/or by assessing monetary penalties against businesses or individuals in Texas for those violations.
+Enforcement is the process in which the TCEQ responds to serious or continuing environmental violations by requiring corrective actions to be taken and/or by assessing monetary penalties against businesses or individuals for those violations.

 Notice of Violation (NOV)